-The Office of Records and Registration handles over 70,000 applications per year to the university's graduate and undergraduate programs.
+The Office of Admissions, Records, and Registration handles over 70,000 applications per year to the university's graduate and undergraduate programs.
 Admission to the university is open to qualified applicants regardless of race, color, gender, sexual orientation, creed, age, national origin or educationally unrelated handicaps.
 Once applications are received by the office, the applicant will be notified of the documents which must be submitted in order for an assessment to be made and admissibility determined.
-Determination of admission is made in the academic department for graduate applicants while undergraduate student's admissibility is determined by the Office of Records and Registration based on approved university admissions requirements.
+Determination of admission is made in the academic department for graduate applicants while undergraduate student's admissibility is determined by the Office of Admissions, Records & Registration based on approved university admissions requirements.
 Students are notified of the admissions decision both by email and by a letter to the home address.

 The department seeks to encourage life-long learners to become partners in the educational enterprise and provide a seamless transition throughout the application and enrollment process.